Miri Division

 Miri Division is one of the twelve administrative divisions of Sarawak, Malaysia.

 Geography

 It has a total area of 26,777.1 square kilometres, and is the second largest division after Kapit Division.
 The seat of this division is the city of Miri.

 Miri Division consists of two districts: Miri and Marudi.

+Of the 21 seismic events that happened in Sarawak from 1874 to 2011, the majority of them occurred between Niah and Selangau regions, which corresponds to Miri and Bintulu Divisions with Modified Mercalli intensity scale (MMI) of 3.5 to 5.3 magnitude.